 Thousands of European Christians were enslaved by the North African Barbary pirates, who engaged in piracy against European merchants.
 They profited from the ransoms demanded; in many cases in the United Kingdom, village churches and communities raised funds for such ransoms.
 The government refused to pay the ransom demanded by the pirates for its citizens.

 Between 650 and 1900, historians estimate that 10 to 18 million Africans were enslaved by Arab slave traders and transported over the Red Sea, Indian Ocean, and Sahara.
 Many of the “Arab” slave dealers, such as Tippu Tip and others, were physically indistinguishable from the “Africans” they enslaved and sold.
 Hence, the name “Arab” was commonly employed as an ethnic designation in historical sources.
 It is impossible to be specific about actual numbers because of the nature of the Arab slave trade.

 They were also taken from pirate-captured ships.
-Thousands of ships were lost in each of France, England, and Spain as a result of these raids.
+Thousands of ships were lost in France, England and Spain as a result of these raids.
 Because of regular pirate attacks, huge areas of the Spanish and Italian coasts were nearly totally abandoned by their populations.
 Until the 19th century, pirate raids prevented settlement along the coast.

 Periodically, invading expeditions from Islamic Iberia were dispatched to destroy Christian Iberian kingdoms, bringing back booty and slaves.

 For example, the Almohad caliph, Abu Yusuf Yaqub al-Mansur, captured 3,000 female and child captives in an assault against Lisbon in 1189, while his governor of Córdoba captured 3,000 Christian slaves in a subsequent attack on Silves in 1191.